vczh-libraries/Document/README.md

   - This also applies to `T<1>` and `T<2>`.
 - All members are treated as public.
 - Implicitly generated members doesn't care if any base class is virtual.
+- C style type reference is allowed to refer to a unexisting type.
+In this case, a forward declaration with the symbol is created in the root namespace.

 ### Analyzing Code